chourmovs/ha-sunforecast-plus/README.md

 ## Configuration

 To use this integration in your installation, head to "Settings" in the Home Assistant UI, then "Integrations".
-Click on the plus button and search for "Open-Meteo Solar Forecast" and follow the instructions.
+Click on the plus button and search for "Sun Forecast Plus" and follow the instructions.

 ## Common Mistakes